subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 and substituting $p_i = {e^{-\beta E_i}\over Z}$ into the definition for $S$ gives us

 $$  S = \beta E_{av} + \log Z = -{\beta\over Z}{\partial Z\over \partial\beta} + \log Z $$

+The second law of thermodynamics says that entropy of a closed system never decreases, it stays the same or increases.
+For the system shown in figure 2, the second law says that

+$$ S_{heat\ bath} + S_{gas} \ge 0 $$

+Note that this law does not rule out a local increase in entropy, in fact this is how living systems are able to function by using the energy coming from the sun to decrease their entropy and bring order to their bodies.

 But we have yet to identify the significance of the constant $\beta$.
 Using the above formula for $S$, it follows that